10 Best Meeting Recording Apps 2026: Otter, Fireflies, Fathom and More Tested

 Where it falls short:

-- Cloud-only processing: everything goes through Notion's (US-based) servers
+- Cloud-only processing: everything goes through Notion's US-based servers

 Best for: Teams already embedded in the Notion ecosystem who want meeting notes alongside their existing workflow.